Fish and shellfish allergies are two of the top 8 most common food allergens. This is a guide for managing these allergies and eating well.

 This is important for two reasons:

-1) the chance of cross-contamination at a seafood restaurant is very high
+1) the chance of cross-contact at a seafood restaurant is very high

 2) you’ll have a difficult time finding options other than seafood or fish

-When eating out at any restaurant, be aware of cross-contamination risk
+When eating out at any restaurant, be aware of the cross-contact risk

 For more tips on eating out with food allergies, click here.